UNESCO Sites Barcelona: Tickets

 Casa Batlló - See Ticket Options

-Casa Batlló, (another Gaudi design) was granted UNESCO World Heritage status in 2005 as part of the "Works of Antoni Gaudí."
+Casa Batlló, (another Gaudi design!) was also designated as a UNESCO World Heritage status in 2005 as part of the "Works of Antoni Gaudí" listing.
 Originally constructed by Emilio Sala Cortes, Gaudí's university professor, it was remodelled by Gaudí between 1904 and 1906 after being purchased by Josep Batlló y Casanovas (where its name comes from).
+Sold by the Batlló family and now owned by the Bernat family (since the 1990s), Casa Batlló was opened to the public in 1995 and is now one of the city's most popular attractions.

 Casa Milà (La Pedrera) - See Ticket Options